Chalarangelo/30-seconds-of-code/content/snippets/js/s/resolve-promise-after-amount-of-time.md

 ---
+title: Create a JavaScript promise that resolves after a given amount of time
-title: Resolve promise after given amount of time
+shortTitle: Resolve promise after given amount of time
-type: snippet
+type: tip
 language: javascript
 tags: [function,promise]
 cover: filter-coffee-pot
+excerpt: Learn how to create a promise that resolves after a given amount of time in JavaScript.
-dateModified: 2022-01-08
+dateModified: 2024-02-28
 ---

-Creates a promise that resolves after a given amount of time to the provided value.
+Ever wanted to create an artificial pause in your JavaScript code?
+Did you incidentally need it to be a `Promise` instead of a simple `setTimeout()`?
+Well, you're in luck, because it's quite easy to create a promise that resolves after a given amount of time.

-- Use the `Promise` constructor to create a new promise.
-- Use `setTimeout()` to call the promise's `resolve` function with the passed `value` after the specified `delay`.
+All you have to do is create a new promise using the `Promise()` constructor, and then use `setTimeout()` to call the promise's `resolve` function with the passed `value` after the specified `delay`.

 ```js
 const resolveAfter = (value, delay) =>